ThePillenwerfer/dosbox-x-32-bit/README.md

 # Building DOSBox-X

 The best thing is to really build DOSBox-X yourself as that has the greatest chance of the result being suitable for your computer.
 Unfortunately Dosbox-x's documentation is still far from complete — not surprising as the people involved with it concentrate their efforts on the software itself — and they seem to assume people already know how to do this.
 It took me months to fathom how to build it successfully so here’s what I learnt.
-Doing it is time consuming rather than difficult and if you aren't computer-savvy enough to built it you'll struggele to use it.
+Doing it is time consuming rather than difficult and if you aren't computer-savvy enough to built it you'll struggle to use it.

-The instructions apply to both 32- and 64-bit builds.
+The instructions below apply to both 32- and 64-bit builds.

 Firstly you need the stuff to build anything.
 On Debian/Ubuntu you can get this by installing `build-essential`.
 Then you need dosbox-x’s build dependencies.
 These are installed by:—